ThatGuyJamal/Totally-Not-Illegal-Chat-App/README.md

 In the future I would like to make a more robust chat application using the same concepts and ideas.
 I would most likely use a framework to help handle web-sockets, http requests, and other things.
 I would also like to add more features such as user accounts, private messages, and more.

 Thanks for checking this project out!
 Feel free to message me on discord `ThatGuyJamal#2695`.

+### TODO

+- [ ] Make system reply messages a different color than user messages
+- [ ] admin commands locked by a password/token